kartik-v/yii2-dropdown-x/README.md

 =================

 An extended bootstrap dropdown widget for Yii Framework 2 with submenu drilldown.
-This widget extends the `\yii\bootstrap\Dropdown` widget by adding the CSS Styles for enabling a submenu drilldown.
+This widget extends the `\yii\bootstrap\Dropdown` widget with some additional controls and adds CSS and JS for enabling a submenu drilldown.
+The dropdown menu style is optimized for both desktop and mobile devices.
+The drilldown is triggered on `active` instead of `hover` so that it works equally well on mobile devices.

 > NOTE: This extension depends on the [yiisoft/yii2-bootstrap](https://github.com/yiisoft/yii2/tree/master/extensions/bootstrap) extension.
 Check the
 [composer.json](https://github.com/kartik-v/yii2-builder/blob/master/composer.json) for this extension's requirements and dependencies.